Congleton: Railway

-Busses
+Buses

-Congleton has nine bus routes Monday to Saturday only operated by Arriva North West, D&G and Hollinshead coaches.
+Congleton is served by seven bus routes, operated by D&G Bus; there are no services on Sundays.
+Destinations include Alsager, Macclesfield, Crewe and Newcastle.

 Roads

 Congleton is 7 mi east of the M6 motorway, connected by the A534.
 It is on the A34 trunk road between Stoke-on-Trent and Manchester, and the A54 to Buxton and the Peak District.
 The A536 links the town with Macclesfield, with the A527 linking the town to Biddulph and providing an alternative route to Stoke-on-Trent.

 Waterways

 The Macclesfield Canal, completed in 1831, passes through the town.
 It runs 26 mi from Marple Junction at Marple, where it joins the Upper Peak Forest Canal, southwards (through Bollington and Macclesfield), before arriving at Bosley.
 Having descended the 12 Bosley Locks over the course of about a mile (1.6 km), the canal continues through Congleton to a junction with the Hall Green Branch of the Trent & Mersey Canal at Hall Green.
 The canal is renowned for its elegant roving bridges.
 Congleton is one of few places in Britain where a road, canal and railway all cross each other at the same place.